PastIn Person

 Executive Director at Digital Trust & Safety Partnership

-David Sullivan is the Executive Director of the Digital Trust & Safety Partnership, overseeing initiatives to enhance trust and safety in digital environments.
+David Sullivan is the Executive Director of the Digital Trust & Safety Partnership, focusing on enhancing trust and safety in digital environments.

 Gordon Dolven